 Please reach us at info@vanityfursalon.com if you cannot find an answer to your question.

 It depends on the breed of your dog, his lifestyle, your at-home grooming routines, and on how you want him to look and smell.
 While it’s true that a clean animal is a healthier one, excessive bathing can dry out the skin and strip it of its natural oils.
 Generally speaking, short-coated dogs with no skin conditions can go six to eight weeks between baths unless they have gotten into something dirty or smelly.
 Longer-coated dogs should be groomed every four to six weeks to ensure their hair doesn’t get matted and isn’t harboring insects or hiding skin conditions.
-Of course, certain haircut dogs should be groomed more often than others to maintain their appearance.
+Of course, certain dogs should be groomed more often than others to maintain their appearance.

 Actually, because of the effects of salt and snow on the animal’s body, in general, more frequent grooming is called for in the winter.